ScoutZen/scoutzen.github.io/_posts/2017-02-24-star-and-sync.md

 to the list.
 Unstarred items will be removed, provided they are not starred in other scouts syncing to the same list.

-Of course, as before, every scout can list to its own Twitter list.
-The list can be changed at any point, in which case the new list will be initialized with all previously starred results.
+Of course, as before, every scout can sync to its own Twitter list.
+The target list can be changed at any point, in which case the new list will be initialized with all previously starred results.

 ### One more thing...